 Chiropractic Neck and Back Pain Treatment

-A chiropractor will design a therapeutic treatment schedule to strengthen damaged tissue and provide pain relief.
+A chiropractor will design a therapeutic treatment schedule for your neck or back pain to strengthen damaged tissue and provide pain relief.
 Common chiropractic treatments for neck and back pain may include:

 - • Neck adjustment